32blogby Studio Mitsu

 • -qp_i / -qp_p / -qp_b — per-frame-type quantization parameters for I, P, and B frames

 AMF currently trails NVENC and QSV on compression efficiency.
-AMD is improving it each GPU generation, but limited B-frame handling keeps overall quality behind.
+AMD is improving it each GPU generation — the AMF SDK 1.4.36 update added B-frame support for AV1 — but H.264/HEVC quality still lags behind NVENC.
 AMF is well-suited for game capture and real-time streaming; for archival or mastering purposes it is not the first choice.

 Quality vs. Speed Trade-offs